T1000-Swift-Hail/week-01_LAB_SET/README.md

 - Creat a set of visited cities for Ahmed.
 - Creat a set of visited cities for Faris.
-- Using a Loop , print all the cities they visited (union).
+- Using a loop , print all the cities they visited (union).
 - Using another loop, print the cities they visited both (intersection).
 - Using a third loop, print the cities Faris visited, but Ahmed did not visit (subtracting).